African Heritage in Cuban Art and Culture

 Registration Deadline - January 1, 2017

 This travel educational program provides a unique opportunity for learning how the African heritage is integrated with the Cuban cultural identity.
 The program includes conferences with experts in Cuban religion, music and dance, guided visits to museums, dance and artists studios and cultural centers.
+The African religious, musical, and dance expressions in Cuban culture and history are at the center of the program.

 Program Costs